 You can carry a passenger on an all-terrain vehicle provided:

-The speed limit is 50 km/h, unless otherwise indicated.
+The speed limit for an all-terrain vehicle is 50 km/h, unless a lower speed limit is posted.

 Keep your headlights on at all times in order to help other drivers see you.